uber/storagetapper/README.md

 realtime changed data of thousands of MySQL tables across multiple datacenters.

-It is also used as a backup service to snapshot hundreds of terrabytes of Schemaless data to HDFS and S3 with optional assymetric encryption and compression.
+It is also used as a backup service to snapshot hundreds of terrabytes of Schemaless data to HDFS and S3 with optional asymmetric encryption and compression.

 It reads data from source transforms according to the specified event